GabeScott/standard-works-vault/General Conference/1972 April - A Challenge to the Priesthood.md

 # A Challenge to the Priesthood

-*By By Bishop Vaughn J. Featherstone - Of the Presiding Bishopric*
+By Bishop Vaughn J. Featherstone - *Of the Presiding Bishopric*

 *Given in the April session of the 1972 General Conference*